hitsthings/redux-packet/README.md

 // <GroupUserList groupId="groupA" />
 ```

-You can call `consume()` with multiple bundles, but if any properties overlap, you'll have to combine them yourself with a `mapBundlesToProps`:
+You can call `consume()` with multiple packets, but if any properties overlap, you'll have to combine them yourself with a `mapPacketsToProps`:

 ```js
 const CompareUserLists = ({ listA, listB }) => (